Sir William Clarke, 1st Baronet: Career and public life

+In the same year he was appointed president of the commissioners of the Melbourne international exhibition which was opened on 1 October 1880.
+In 1882 he gave £3,000 to found a scholarship in the Royal College of Music.
 Amongst Sir William Clarke's other public donations are the gift of £2000 to the Indian Famine Relief Fund, of £10,000 towards building the Anglican Cathedral at Melbourne, and of £7,000 to Trinity College, Melbourne University.